BalasaiThamma/Tourism-Experience-Analytics/README.md

 The app assumes tourism_app.py is in the parent folder of Tourism Dataset.

 🧠 Tech Stack :
-Python
-Streamlit
-scikit-learn
-XGBoost
-Pandas, NumPy
+Python, Streamlit, scikit-learn, XGBoost, Pandas, NumPy ,Seaborn, Matplotlib
-Seaborn, Matplotlib